KGlinoga/kglinoga/README.md

 ### Hi there 👋

+UPDATE AUGUST 2024 - Check me out on my OTHER profile (https://github.com/hellokristinafaye) .
+Will be sunsetting this one soon.
+Thanks y'all!

 Enthusiastic new software engineer here!
 I am a former small business owner and hospitality professional with a certificate in Full Stack Web Development from the University of Washington Coding Boot Camp and over 4 years’ experience working remotely.
 * Emotionally intelligent self-starter with strong written and verbal communication skills.
 * Empathetic and collaborative, accepts constructive feedback as opportunities for improvement.